yosunlu/Cassandra-Based-Weather-Data-Platform/README.md

     - Step 2: Read the input file, filter results to the state of Wisconsin, and collect the rows
     - Step 3: Iterate the spark data frame, and store ID and Name to cassandra.
 This step is essentially moving data from spark to cassandra
 - Task 3: Check the token for the USC00470273 station
+    - Each Cassandra row will be stored in 3 nodes (workers)
 - Task 4: Check first vnode token in the ring following the token for USC00470273

+## Part 2
+Writes a gRPC-based server that that receives temperature data and records it to weather.stations.
+You could imagine various sensor devices acting as clients that make gRPC calls to server.py to record data, but for simplicity I'll make the client calls from p6.ipynb.
+In server.py, I implemented the interface from station_pb2_grpc.StationServicer.
+RecordTemps will insert new temperature highs/lows to weather.stations.
+StationMax will return the maximum tmax ever seen for the given station.
+- Task 5: Create a gRPC-based server.
+Use this notebook as client that calls the server, and fill in the cassandra table; validate the max temperature ever seen for station USW00014837
+    - Both client and server are connected to the cassandra clusters.
+The weather data are stored at client locally.
+For each row of data, client will call the gRPC server.
+The server will store the corresponding weather data to the cassandra station table
+    - The RF(replication factor) is set to 3, W is set to 1, R is set to 3
+        - Each Cassandra row will be stored in 3 nodes (workers); W is low because I prioritize high write availability.
+R is set to 3 so R + W > RF, which allows written nodes and nodes to read from to overlap

 ## p6.ipynb:
 - Table weather.stations is created at the beginning of the notebook